kevinolega/callcentertrainingtips/_posts/2012/2012-06-15-questions-suggested-answers.md

 If you’d like to contribute your story to others, send me an email.

-My email is call center training tips at Gmail dot com
+My email is kevin at call center training tips dot com

 ## Why shouldn’t we hire you?